Maikxx/real-time-web-1819/README.md

     ![Joined groups list page](./docs/list.png)

     3. When the user choose to create a new group, they are prompted with a window that contains a form.
-In this form, the group name, group currency and (if I have time, see **bonus** below) the group privacy level.
+In this form, the group name, group currency and (if I have time, see [future enhancements](#future-enhancements) below) the group privacy level.
 When submitted, they are taken to the detail page of that group.

     ![Create group page](./docs/create.png)